Nordic American Tankers Limited (NAT) and the Battle of Fundamentals vs. Technicals

 Analysts’ Opinion of NAT

-Volatility was left at 7.46%, however, over the last 30 days, the volatility rate increased by 6.81%, as shares surge +15.38% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -17.28% lower at present.
+Volatility was left at 7.09%, however, over the last 30 days, the volatility rate increased by 6.96%, as shares surge +18.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.12% upper at present.

 Stock Fundamentals for NAT